afelix-95/GenAI-RAG-App/README.md

 - **Authentication Errors**: Verify environment variables and Azure credentials.
 - **Search/Model Issues**: Ensure Azure AI Search index is populated and OpenAI credentials are valid.
+- **TTS Audio Not Playing**: Check browser console for errors; ensure base64 audio data is being received.
+- **Favicon 404 Errors**: These are normal and handled by returning 204 No Content to prevent repeated requests.
 - **Deployment Errors**: Check Azure Functions logs and configuration.

 ## License